lizrice/katacoda-scenarios/scratch/step3.md

 ## Create a PID namespace

-Edit the code that's now at lines 31-33 so that it requests a new PID namespace as well as a new UTS namespace:
+Edit the code that's now at around lines 43-45 so that it requests a new PID namespace as well as a new UTS namespace:

 <pre class="file" data-target="clipboard">
 	cmd.SysProcAttr = &syscall.SysProcAttr{
 		Cloneflags:   syscall.CLONE_NEWUTS | syscall.CLONE_NEWPID,
     }
 </pre>

-At the moment the code prints a line to say what commands it's going to execute.
-Edit that line so that it also shows the current process ID:
+At the moment the code prints out what commands it's going to execute.
+Edit that code (around like 24) so that it also shows the current process ID:

 <pre class="file" data-target="clipboard">
 	fmt.Printf("Running %v, process ID %d\n", os.Args[2:], os.Getpid())